-Natural hot springs here are the largest in the world, so, the mere presence of so many hot springs, is considered to be a major factor in the rise of the hot spring culture.
+Natural hot springs here are the largest in the world, so the mere presence of so many hot springs, is considered to be a significant factor in the rise of the hot spring culture.

-I think that the richness of the water when it comes to minerals, is also a factor.
-When it comes to public baths, bathing areas have been introduced in ordinary households, but before it was common (nowadays 95% of households have a bathing area), people could enjoy a bath only in public facilities.
-Regardless, it is still nice to enjoy a large open bath, don't you think?
+I think that the richness of the water, when it comes to minerals, is also a factor.
+When it comes to public baths, bathing areas have been introduced in ordinary households, but before it was commonplace (nowadays 95% of households have a bathing area), people could enjoy a soak only in public facilities.
+Regardless, it is still lovely to enjoy a large open bath, don't you think?

 5. What is the difference between a hot spring (onsen) and a public bath (sento)?

-In Tokyo there are many hot spring baths in the Ota Ward.
+In Tokyo, there are many hot spring baths in the Ota Ward.
 A public bath usually costs a fixed amount depending on the prefecture (470 yen for adults in Tokyo).
-In addition to bathing there is also the benefit of a small rest area and facilities that sell drinks (often used by local residents).
+In addition to bathing, there is also the benefit of a small rest area and facilities that sell drinks (often used by residents).

-The price of the so-called "super public baths" (or "super-sento") is higher than that of the standard public baths, and they offer multi-functional bathtubs, dining and restaurant spaces, plus massages/beauty spa, depending on the facilities.
-These are usually used by groups of friends or families for a relaxing leisure period.
+The price of the so-called “super public baths” (or “super-sento”) is higher than that of the standard public baths, and they offer multi-functional bathtubs, dining and restaurant spaces, plus massages/beauty spas, depending on the facilities.
+Groups of friends or families usually use these for a relaxing leisure period.

 6. Is hot-spring water really beneficial?
 Is it different from normal water?
 Is it good for your skin?

-――There are 10 types of medical treatment springs in Japan.
+――There are ten types of medical treatment springs in Japan.
 A 'medical treatment spring' is a hot spring that can help you treat certain conditions.

-For example, there are ones that act on the skin or which coat the skin (chloride springs, sulfate springs, etc.); there are ones which cleanse and remove impurities (alkaline hot springs); or improve blood flow and deliver oxygen and beneficial substances to the skin (carbon dioxide springs).
+For example, there are ones that act on the skin or which coat the skin (chloride springs, sulfate springs, etc.); there are ones that cleanse and remove impurities (alkaline hot springs) or improve blood flow and deliver oxygen and beneficial substances to the skin (carbon dioxide springs).

 This is what makes natural hot spring water different from regular hot water.

-Acidic and sulfur springs are characterized by a strong bactericidal action.
-This can cause irritation, so if you have sensitive skin, be sure to wash after your bath.
+Acidic and sulfur springs are characterized by intense bactericidal action.
+This can irritate, so if you have sensitive skin, be sure to wash it after your bath.
 Furthermore, do not drink the hot spring water.
-Even those springs that say the bath water itself is safe to drink should be used with moderation.
+Even those springs that say the bath water is safe to drink should be used in moderation.

 7. Why is there a cold water bath next to the hot spring?

-――I think there are many people who like to use cold water to cool off when using the sauna.
-Although there is no clear evidence on the benefit of the use of hot and cold water alternatively, there are theories that such a process might help relaxing, and recovering after fatigue and exercise.
+――I think many people like to use cold water to cool off when using the sauna.
+Although there is no decisive evidence on the benefit of alternatively using hot and cold water, there are theories that such a process might help relax and recover after fatigue and exercise.
 However, avoid jumping into water that is too cold, as it could shock your heart.